mvaneijgen/wled-draw-something/README.md

 - [ ] Setup proper JSON object
 - [ ] Load current image
 - [ ] Undo/redo
-- [ ] Propper build step, complile scss, setup local server and run `node build.js` on changes
+- [ ] Propper build step, complile scss, setup local server and run `node build.js` on changes (was looking in to Vite.js)

 ## Tools used
 This tool is build using Vue.js and there is some SCSS to easily write CSS